 Your Homepage is the most visited page on your website.
 It's your best chance to make a great first impression.
 You'll want to grab your visitors’ attention, and keep it!
 So what's the best way to create an engaging homepage that sums you up as an artist?

 Think of it as a snapshot of the rest of your website.
 You’ll want to give people a quick intro to yourself, your music, and your brand.
 To do that, pull snippets of content from those other pages, then make it look visually appealing.
 It's easier than it sounds.
 Let's dive in!

-In band website design, a great header image is your first chance to make a lasting impression.
+When designing your music website, a great header image is your first chance to make a lasting impression.
 It may even be a more important way to catch someone’s interest than your songs.
 Be sure to choose a header image that visually represents your band, and your style of music.

-Highlight your music
+2. Add your best music

 This is key for any musician - make your music easy to listen to!
 Most people arriving to your website will already know that you make music.
 So add a sample of your music right to your Homepage.

 The easier it is to spot and click play on your music, the more people will listen to it.
-So show your best track or two here, then save your other songs for your Music page.
+So highlight your best track or two here, then save your other songs for your Music page.

 As soon as someone gets to your website, it should be clear to them who you are and what you do.
 Add just a sentence or two that describes you in relatable terms.